Morrone: Geography and topography

-The hill reaches a height of 859 metres (2818 feet) and qualifies as a Corbett and a Marilyn, although with a topographic prominence of 155 metres, it only just meets the prominence criterion for these categories.
+At its peak, Morrone reaches a height of 859 metres (2818 feet) and qualifies as a Corbett and a Marilyn, although with a topographic prominence of 155 metres, it only just meets the prominence criterion for these categories.
 Morrone very much belongs to the village of Braemar from which it is usually climbed, and with a starting elevation of 330 metres, it is an easy ascent and a unique one, being the only significant mountain climb in Scotland to start from the centre of a village.
 Morrone is used for the Braemar Gathering hill race every September, and is a popular venue for paragliding and hang-gliding.
 The hill is occasionally referred to as Morven and it is given both names on Ordnance Survey maps, although Hamish Brown says I’ve never heard it called Morven.
 In point of fact, the pronunciation of Morrone does not correspond closely with the pronunciation of Mór Shròn, and the derivation of Morrone is a complex question.
 Watson and Allan come down on the side of Mór Bheinn.
 Morrone is not to be confused with Morven, the highest point in Caithness, or with the local Morven, a mere 29 km to the northeast.

 Morrone has a prominent profile, dominating the village of Braemar, and lives up to its name, which translates as Big Hill or Big Nose, but the hill is otherwise undistinguished, having few topographical highlights.
 It has a long south ridge, continuing from its summit over undulating ground to link with the Munro of An Socach nine kilometres to the south.
 Its eastern flanks are drained by the Coldrach Burn and the Allt Coire na Sgreuchaig, both flowing into the Clunie Water to join the River Dee just north of Braemar.
 The northern and western slopes are drained by a series of streams running directly into the Dee as it passes to the north of the hill.
 Morrone has three named but unexceptional corries on its slopes, the Coire Allt a' Chlair to the west of the summit, the Coire nam Muc to the north and the Coire na Sgreuchaig on the north eastern slopes.